Manuscripts

 SERIES DESCRIPTIONS

-This series mainly contains printed materials relating to North Carolina State College of Agriculture and Engineering, including a yearbook and commencement program.
-The most unique item is the textile analysis workbook, which contains woven fabric samples with hand-colored diagrams; several other textile books are also in the series.
+This series consists primarily of printed materials relating to North Carolina State College of Agriculture and Engineering, including a yearbook and commencement program.
+The most unique item is the textile analysis workbook, which contains woven fabric samples with hand-colored diagrams; several other textile books are also included.
+The studio portraits feature Clarence Cone Jr. and his close friends, Romeo LaForte and Paul Scerlock.

 2. Matthew, Agnes McWilliam.
 4 folders (15 items).
 1884-1960.

-This series consists of photographs and financial, birth, and citizenship documents relating to Agnes McWilliam Matthew.
-Particularly striking are the handwritten birth certificate from 1884 and Matthew’s 1920 certificate of registration.
-Other items include Matthew’s certificate of naturalization, her passports, which span from 1926 to 1960, and her immunization forms.
-Five booklets of black and white photographs are primarily of the Cone family, Matthew herself, and outdoor scenes.
+This series contains photographs and financial, birth, and citizenship documents relating to Agnes McWilliam Matthew.
+Particularly striking are her handwritten birth certificate from 1884 and her 1920 certificate of registration.
+Other items include her certificate of naturalization, her passports spanning from 1926 to 1960, and her immunization forms.
+Five booklets of black and white photographs primarily feature the Cone family, Matthew herself, and outdoor scenes.

 FOLDER LISTING